Generic Name: cyclophosphamide (oral and injection) (sye kloe FOSS fa mide)

 You should not use cyclophosphamide if you are allergic to it, or if you have severe bone marrow suppression.

-To make sure cyclophosphamide is safe for you, tell your doctor if you have any of these conditions:
+To make sure cyclophosphamide is safe for you, tell your doctor if you have:

 an active or recent infection;